 Almost all are complementary and the only one which is not ( unfortunately our very first review some years ago !) was only in respect of a misunderstanding over pricing and in comparing our High Street prices with someone working from home, who was inevitably cheaper but was not providing a like for like service.

-Simon will be presenting on the topic of party walls to the Association of Structural Engineers for London Boroughs, in April.
+Simon will be presenting on the topic of party walls to the Association of Structural Engineers for London Boroughs.
 He regularly presents on this topic at The institution of Structural Engineers and is actively involved with party wall surveyors at The Pyramus And Thisbe Club and The Faculty of Party Wall Surveyors.

 For Scheme design and either small projects or simply when a complex detail needs to be communicated, we find that architects, builders and clients like nothing better than a 3D hand sketch.

 Very pleasing to see our project at Eagle House High Street Wimbledon Village completed.